 Maintain your furnace

-In addition to checking and cleaning you chimney, you should also schedule routine maintenance on your furnace.
+In addition to checking and cleaning you chimney, you should also schedule routine maintenance on your furnace when you are preparing for winter.
 Fall is the perfect time to have your furnace inspected and cleaned, and your filters replaced.
 This service takes less than two hours on average, and costs little compared to the comfort it brings.

 Invest in energy